Accessibility Tools

 How is Universal Credit different?

-• It is paid in arrears, so may take up to five weeks to receive your first payment.
+• It is paid in arrears, so may take up to five weeks to receive your first payment, but you can request an advance if this wait will cause financial hardship.

 • Couples who both claim Universal Credit will be paid one joint monthly payment.